 The Pollinator Scorecard includes multiple tiers to allow users of differing training and experience levels to evaluate pollinator habitat (see Table 1, above).
-The Pollinator Scorecard, as a package, is primarily intended for rights-of-way managers.
-Different users may use different components of the Pollinator

-Scorecard for a single site.
-For example, the rights-of-way manager may use student interns to complete the Pollinator Habitat Assessment Protocol and complete the Pollinator Management Module themselves.
-The Pollinator Management Module must be used by someone familiar with the management of the site (see the Pollinator Management Module Protocol section for more specific requirements).
+The Pollinator Scorecard, as a package, is primarily intended for organizations that manage energy or transportation ROWs and related lands.
+Different users may use different components of the Pollinator Scorecard for a single site or management area.
+For example, a transportation agency may use student interns to complete the Pollinator Habitat Assessment Protocol across their system, while the Pollinator Management Module may be completed by the local vegetation management departments.
+The Pollinator Management Module must be used by someone familiar with the management practices on the particular site or land area (see the Pollinator Management Module Protocol section for more specific requirements).
 The qualifications required to use the Pollinator Habitat Assessment Module will differ by tier:

 - Tier 1: Tier 1 is intended for anyone with minimal training.
 Required qualifications include the ability to: - recognize potentially flowering nectar plants (e.g., wildflowers and shrubs); - estimate percent cover of potentially flowering nectar plants sufficiently to distinguish between plots with greater than 10% cover and less than 10% cover; and - recognize milkweed plants. - Tier 2: with some training, Tier 2 may be used by most users.
-Required qualifications include the requirements of Tier 1 users as well as the ability to: - o estimate percent cover within broad bins (e.g., 6 10% cover, 10 25% cover, etc.); - o recognize flowering plants currently in bloom; - o recognize habitat resources used by pollinators (e.g., brush piles, basking areas); and - o identify management threats and opportunities (if using the Pollinator Management Module). - Tier 3: Tier 3 is intended for more advanced users.
-Required qualifications include the requirements of Tier 2 users as well as the ability to: - Identify most plants to species, especially native and non-native nectar plants.
+Required qualifications include the requirements of Tier 1 users as well as the ability to: - \circ estimate percent cover within broad bins (e.g., 6 10% cover, 10 25% cover, etc.); - recognize flowering plants currently in bloom; - recognize habitat resources used by pollinators (e.g., brush piles, bare ground); and - identify management threats and opportunities (if using the Pollinator Management Module). - Tier 3: Tier 3 is intended for more advanced users.
+Required qualifications include the requirements of Tier 2 users as well as the ability to: - o Identify most plants to species, especially native and non-native nectar plants.